qualisys/paf-theia-markerless-true-hybrid-example/README.md

     2. Download Theia-Tools.exe from the corresponding [release](https://github.com/qualisys/paf-theia-markerless-example/releases/latest) and move the extracted content into the `Templates/Assets/Programs/Theia-Tools/` folder of the project.
 2. If you plan to create multiple projects based on this example, follow these steps to make the example available in the New Project dialog in QTM:
     1. Unzip the zip file with source code to `C:\Program Files\Qualisys\Qualisys Track Manager\Packages
-    2. Name the folder `Theia Markerless Example`
+    2. Name the folder `Theia Markerless True Hybrid Example`
     3. Delete Settings.qtmproj.
 This makes the example available in QTM.
 Then for to QTM > File > New Project and create new project based on Theia Markerless Example.
     4. Download Theia-Tools.exe from the corresponding [release](https://github.com/qualisys/paf-theia-markerless-example/releases/latest) and move the extracted content into folder `C:\Program Files\Qualisys\Qualisys Track Manager\Packages\Theia Markerless Example\Templates\Assets\Programs\Theia-Tools\`.